Pomeranchuk instabilities in holographic metals: Conclusions and outlook

 We developed a general method to study anisotropic fermionic instabilities on a strongly coupled Fermi liquid via the AdS/CFT duality.
 It entails to perform a Pomeranchuk analysis on the dual bulk fermion, adapting the formalism to a curved space-time with a planar slice.
 The key step is to rewrite the single fermion in the bulk in terms of its modes in the holographic direction, resulting on a multi-component systems of lower dimensional fermions which move in the planar slice.
 By analyzing the minors of a quadratic form, we are able to detect when the fermionic modes become unstable under anisotropic deformations of their Fermi surface.
 The resulting phase transition breaks the rotational symmetry in the planar slice, and consequently in the boundary theory, potentially leading to a nematic phase.

-We kept the formalism as general as possible, being suitable to be applied to any Euclidean-invariant boundary theory.
-This includes the holographic metals \cite{Lee:2008xf, Liu:2009dm,Faulkner:2010da,Faulkner:2009wj}, the zero temperature electron star \cite{Hartnoll:2010gu,Hartnoll:2011dm}, the finite temperature electron star \cite{Puletti:2010de,Hartnoll:2010ik} and the holographic superconductor \cite{Hartnoll_2008}, as well as many other examples.
+We kept the formalism as general as possible, being suitable to be applied to {many Euclidean-invariant boundary theories.
+This includes the zero temperature electron star \cite{Hartnoll:2010gu,Hartnoll:2011dm}, the finite temperature electron star \cite{Puletti:2010de,Hartnoll:2010ik}, as well as other examples\footnote{Since the method relays on the existence of a bulk Fermi surface, to adapt it to backgrounds such like the holographic metal \cite{Lee:2008xf, Liu:2009dm,Faulkner:2010da,Faulkner:2009wj}, the holographic superconductor \cite{Hartnoll_2008}, the magnetically charged black-hole \cite{Albash_2008}, or the Lifshitz geometry \cite{Kachru:2008yh}, one would need to work in the limit in which a bulk fermion condensate would not backreact.
+This limit can be subtle, and it is hard to reconcile with the validity conditions for the WKB method, so the fermion wave functions should be solved using a different approximation .}}.
 We applied the method to the zero-temperature electron star background, being able to identify the unstable region on a five dimensional coupling space.

 The method can be extended to more general situations relevant to condensed matter systems.
-Some examples of possible future directions are: \begin{itemize} \item Finite doping: the inclusion of a doping axis should be straitforward, following the lines described in \cite{Kiritsis2016}. \item Finite magnetic field: the inclusion of a magnetic field would require a magnetically charged background \cite{Albash_2008}, and it would modify the bulk fermion coupling.
-Also, the Pomeranchuk analysis needs to be adapted \cite{dos}. \item Finite temperature fluid: as it stands, the method can be applied to the background of \cite{Puletti:2010de} in which the temperature is included via the presence of a horizon, while the bulk fluid is approximated as a finite temperature Fermi liquid.
-Including the effect of temperature in the bulk matter would modify the background, as well as the Pomeranchuk analysis \cite{uno}. \item Lifshitz scaling: considering Lifshitz geometries \cite{Kachru:2008yh} would require a rewriting of the asymptotic conditions on the near boundary fermion, but the rest of the analysis remains mostly unchanged. \item Lattice fermions: describing an underlying lattice in the holographic setup would imply the inclusion of a lattice-like metric \cite{Horowitz2012} or momentum relaxation \cite{Andrade2014}, and a modification of the Pomeranchuk analysis according to the lines of \cite{PhysRevB.78.115104}. \end{itemize} These are only some of the situations to which the method can be extended, we think that they deserve further investigation.
+Some examples of possible future directions are: \begin{itemize} \item Finite doping: the inclusion of a doping axis should be straitforward, following the lines described in \cite{Kiritsis2016}. \item Finite magnetic field: the inclusion of a magnetic field would require a magnetically charged background \cite{Albash_2008}\footnote{See footnote \ref{foot}. }, and it would modify the bulk fermion coupling.
+Also, the Pomeranchuk analysis needs to be adapted \cite{dos}. \item Finite temperature fluid: as it stands, the method can be applied to the background of \cite{Puletti:2010de, Hartnoll:2010ik} in which the temperature is included via the presence of a horizon, while the bulk fluid is approximated as a finite temperature Fermi liquid.
+Including the effect of temperature in the bulk matter would modify the background, as well as the Pomeranchuk analysis \cite{uno}.